bearInTheRoad/dylanku2077.github.io/src/content/blog/Include(CTF) - TryHackMe.md

 Jump to the part where I finally realizse (cheated by reading other writeups) that I can go to port 50000 for Sysmon.
 Surely successfully login.

-That's where I get the first flag.
+That's where I get the first flag, on the left of the screen.
 ![First Flag](../../assets/Include-first-flag.png)

 I read the source code of the page a while longer and I found that the profile